emil-sincliar/ml-agents/README.md

 - If the house is unusually spacious or compact
 - Whether the house age is a positive or negative factor

+## Behind the Scenes: How It Works 🔬

+### The Data 📊
+Our house price predictor learns from the famous California Housing Dataset, which includes:
+- Information about 20,000+ houses across California
+- Real data collected from the 1990 California census
+- Carefully cleaned and verified information

+### What We Know About Each House 🏠
+The dataset tells us:
+1. **MedInc**: Typical income in the area (in tens of thousands of dollars)
+2. **HouseAge**: How old the house is (in years)
+3. **AveRooms**: Average number of rooms
+4. **AveBedrms**: Average number of bedrooms
+5. **Population**: Number of people in the area
+6. **AveOccup**: Average number of people in each household
+7. **Latitude**: North-South position in California
+8. **Longitude**: East-West position in California
+9. **Price**: The house price (what we're trying to predict)

+### Our Smart Prediction System 🧠

+We use a technique called "Random Forest" to predict house prices.
+Think of it like this:
+- It's like having 25 expert real estate agents
+- Each expert looks at the house details in a slightly different way
+- They all make their best guess about the price
+- The final price is the average of all their guesses

+#### Why Random Forest?
+- It's really good at understanding complex patterns
+- It can tell us which features matter most
+- It's less likely to make wild guesses
+- It can explain its decisions (through feature importance)

+### How Accurate Is It? 📏

+Our model is tested on houses it hasn't seen before, and we measure its performance in several ways:
+1. **R² Score**: Shows how well our predictions match reality (closer to 1 is better)
+2. **Mean Absolute Error**: The average difference between predicted and actual prices
+3. **Root Mean Squared Error**: Similar to MAE, but penalizes big mistakes more

+The model has shown strong performance with:
+- R² scores typically above 0.80 (meaning it explains 80%+ of price variations)
+- Predictions usually within 15% of actual prices
+- Better accuracy in areas with more similar houses

+### Tips for Getting Better Predictions 💫
+1. Be as accurate as possible with the location (latitude/longitude)
+2. Use reliable area income data
+3. Be precise about the number of rooms and bedrooms
+4. Consider seasonal trends (prices can vary by season)

 ## Development

 1. Clone the repository